 Trust Funds and Reserves of State Universities.
 The Contract requires each State University to hold all revenues derived from Projects separate and apart from all other moneys and to deposit all revenues derived from Projects into a trust fund held by such State University.
-State Universities that have Campus Projects also are required, pursuant to the Contract, to maintain a minimum balance as an operating reserve within such trust fund.
+State Universities that have Campus Projects also are required, pursuant to the Contract, to maintain a minimum balance as an operating reserve within such trust fund for the Projects (with the exception of non-residential Projects for which the requirement may be waived).
 See "SECURITY FOR AND SOURCE OF PAYMENT OF THE BONDS - Other Reserves; Campus Project Operating Reserves."
 Such trust funds are held by the State Universities in trust for the Authority and are distinct from the Pledged Trust Funds described above which consist of the State Universities' own assets and which are pledged as additional security for the Bonds.
 Such trust funds are accounted for in the financial statements of the individual State Universities and not in the financial statements of the Authority.